-Small businesses usually comprise the majority of businesses in a community and are more likely than large businesses to never reopen after a major disaster, or fail shortly after reopening.
+Small businesses usually comprise the majority of businesses in a community and are more likely than large businesses to never reopen after a major disaster or fail shortly after reopening.

 Action Plans Timeline Responsibility Examples Encourage use of Business Continuity Materials (such as the Resilience Workbook attached to this toolkit).
-Encourage local business groups (such as Chambers of Commerce) to host workshops on emergency preparedness.
+Encourage local business groups to host workshops on emergency preparedness.